elivz/VzAddress-Craft/README.md

     {{ entry.fieldName.mapUrl('google', { zoom: 5 }) }}

 The first parameter is the service to use, one of `google`, `yahoo`, `bing`, or `mapquest`.
-The second parameter is a hash of paramters to be passed through in the map URL.
+The second parameter is an array of paramters to be passed through in the map URL.
 Please see the documentation for the particular mapping provider you are using for the available options.

 ### Output the URL of a static map image from Google Maps

     {% set mapParams = {
         width: '400',
         height: '200',
-        type: 'satellite'
+        type: 'satellite',
+        key: '12345'
     } %}
     {{ entry.fieldName.staticMapUrl(mapParams) }}